hassao03/sportproject/README.md

 ## Spec
 * Read some sport story data (json)
 * Parse the data
-* Display the data in the app in a way that allows the user to navigate the data and set preferences
+* Display the data in the app in a way similar to the image above
-* Allow the user to navigate the data and set some preferences
-* Save the preferences for recall next time the data is displayed
 * Record statistics about the app use:
   * The command is “event” and the parameters are “load”, “display” and “error”.
   * “load” and “display” should be followed by a “data” parameter containing the time in milliseconds.